-- Treatment of stormwater from roads in vegetated storages within detention storages sized to treat the first 16 mm of rainfall from the roads.
+- 1. Treatment of stormwater from roads in vegetated storages within detention storages sized to treat the first 16 mm of rainfall from the roads.
 Storages will be located in car parks, streets and POS.
-This is approximately the 1 hour duration, 63% AEP storm event, which comprises 99% of the total annual runoff volume (DoW 2011). - 2.
-Lots and laneways will be required to retain the first 16 mm, approximately equivalent to the 1 hour duration, 63% AEP storm event at source using methods as described in Section 5.1.3.

-- 3. The following major streets have been designed to include roadside raingardens, with additional raingarden volume provided in drainage storage areas (DSAs), areas of public open space identified for drainage purposes:

-- New Main Connecting Road

-- Milner Road
+This is approximately the 1 hour duration, 63% AEP storm event, which comprises 99% of the total annual runoff volume (DoW 2011). - Lots and laneways will be required to retain the first 16 mm, approximately equivalent to the 1 hour duration, 63% AEP storm event at source using methods as described in Section 5.1.3.
+5.1.1 of the LWMS provided at Technical Appendix D. - 3.
+The following major streets have been designed to include roadside raingardens, with additional raingarden volume provided in drainage storage areas (DSAs), areas of public open space identified for drainage purposes: - New Main Connecting Road - Milner Road

 - Stewart Road

 - Brae Road

 - Brand Road

 - Sultana Road West.